 One place you definitely want to avoid when stopped at an intersection is the right side of the street immediately next to a stopped vehicle.
 This is often the driver’s blind spot, and if the driver suddenly decides to turn when the light changes, and you’re going straight, you’re setting yourself up for a crash.
 Instead, get out front and avoid getting tangled up with turning vehicles.

 5. Is it necessary to stop at every red light?
 I see that many riders don’t…

 Yes.
 Bicyclists are legally obligated to stop at red lights.
 Many riders will say that they don’t stop at red lights because signal timing is set for car speeds, and because stopping at red lights defeats the purpose of a speedy bike commute.
 Yes, these are true.
-But, ride through enough red lights and you will eventually pay the price or come darn close to it.
-Not only that, but you could get a ticket for over $100, you’ll annoy and possibly hit a pedestrian, and you’ll do a disservice to all bicyclists by making us look like scofflaws (which makes it harder for the rest of us to advocate for better conditions).
+But, ride through enough red lights and you will eventually pay the price or come close to it.
+Not only that, but you could get a hefty ticket, you’ll annoy and possibly hit a pedestrian, and you’ll do a disservice to all bicyclists by making us look like scofflaws (which makes it harder for the rest of us to advocate for better conditions).

 6. What hand signals should I use to indicate a turn?

 I’m glad you asked!
 Signaling is so important, yet so underutilized by bicyclists in NYC!
 When turning left, simply reach your left arm all the way out (parallel to the street) while pointing left.
 When turning right, reach your right arm out while pointing right.
 When changing lanes, point down towards the lane into which you intend to move.
 When riding with other people, or when surrounded by other cyclists, you may also want to signal when you’re slowing down or stopping by lifting your left arm and holding your left hand out, palm facing the cyclists behind you.
 Visuals here.

 7. Is it safe to ride at night in the city?